-With two drawers and a three-shelf cabinet, this desk has enough storage for basic office supplies, files, and books (you can mount to either side.
+With two drawers and a three-shelf cabinet, this desk has enough storage for basic office supplies, files, and books (you can mount the cabinet to either side).
 The finished back gives you the option to place it away from the wall, and a cable outlet provides a more streamlined, minimalist look.
 Like all Ikea furniture, you'll have to put this one together at home—but reviewers say it isn't too arduous.

 Some assembly required